anthonyrisinger/cga/README.md

     return results
 ```

-Realistic benchmarks show 2-4× speedup for batch operations—valuable but not transformative.
+Algorithmic analysis suggests a potential 2-4× speedup for batch operations—valuable but not transformative.
 The speedup comes from processing multiple objects in parallel, not from making individual operations faster.

 GPU acceleration offers better parallelism for massive batches: